US logistics convoy targeted in Al Diwaniyah of Iraq

-Iraqi sources on Sunday morning reported that a logistics convoy of the US army was targeted in Iraq’s Al Diwaniyah.
+Iraqi sources on Thursday morning reported that a logistics convoy belonging to the US army was targeted by a roadside bomb in Iraq’s Al Diwaniyah.

 The report comes as Iraqi sources reported an attack on US convoys on the Syrian-Iraqi border in recent days.

-Over the past few weeks, a large number of military convoys belonging to the American troops have entered Iraq through cooperation with Iraqi companies through various border crossings.
+Over the past few weeks, a large number of military convoys belonging to the American troops have entered Iraq in cooperation with Iraqi companies through various border crossings.

 Meanwhile, in recent months, convoys carrying logistics equipment for US troops stationed at various military bases in Iraq have been repeatedly targeted by roadside bombs.